SubReluCast

 int8_t |

-Rounds the source operand according to CAST_NONE and writes the result in int8_t format to the destination operand (the overflow part is saturated). |
+Rounds the source operand in CAST_NONE mode and writes the result to the destination operand in int8_t format.
+The overflow is saturated by default. |

 |